 WITHDRAWAL OF PETITIONS.
-An initiative or referendum petition may be withdrawn at any time prior to the ballot certification date established by the St. Louis County Election Board by filing with the City Clerk a notice of withdrawal signed by at least four (4) members of the petitioners' committee.
+An initiative or referendum petition may be withdrawn at any time prior to the ballot certification date established by the St. Louis County Board of Elections by filing with the City Clerk a notice of withdrawal signed by at least four (4) members of the petitioners' committee.
 Upon the filing of such notice of withdrawal, the petition shall have no further force or effect and proceedings thereon shall be terminated.

 Section 9.8.
 RESULTS OF ELECTION.

 INITIATIVE.
-If a majority of those voting on a proposed initiative ordinance vote in its favor, it shall be considered adopted upon certification of the election results by the St. Louis County Board of Election Commissioners and shall be treated in all respects in the same manner as an ordinance adopted by the Board of Aldermen.
+If a majority of those voting on a proposed initiative ordinance vote in its favor, it shall be considered adopted upon certification of the election results by the St. Louis County Board of Elections and shall be treated in all respects in the same manner as an ordinance adopted by the Board of Aldermen.

 If conflicting ordinances are approved at the same election, the one receiving the greatest number of affirmative votes shall prevail to the extent of such conflict.
-In the event of a tie, there shall be a run-off election to be held on the next legally available election date.
+In the event of a tie, the Board of Aldermen will vote to determine which ordinance prevails.